LukasGolebiewski/LukasGolebiewski/README.md

 - I have started to interest of software testing
 - My goal is to develop testing knowledge and technical skills
 - On this site I would like to share my all gained experience from personal studies and researches
-- I’m currently learning basics of HTML and CSS.
+- I’m currently learning SQL queries and some Python basics

 # TOOLS and TECHNOLOGIES